Dooders/Dooders/README.md

 * [The Romance of Reality](https://www.amazon.com/Romance-Reality-Organizes-Consciousness-Complexity-ebook/dp/B09GW3G45J/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1661627602&sr=8-2)
 * [At Home in the Universe](https://www.amazon.com/At-Home-Universe-Self-Organization-Complexity-ebook/dp/B004VEEO12/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1661627686&sr=8-1)

 ## Why?

 [A thoughtful and informative explanation](https://media.giphy.com/media/ihvwnO5pHKtyTYQWxU/giphy.gif)

 ### Footnotes

 [^1]: A great book about complex systems is [Thinking in Systems](https://www.amazon.com/Thinking-Systems-Donella-H-Meadows/dp/1603580557/ref=nodl_?dplnkId=c7d91e2b-3d9e-4f2f-b62d-b83301ddb81d)
 [^2]: Complex systems have a number of components with non-linear (random or unpredictable) relationships.
-[^3]: In the library, just about everything is seperated into models (systems).
-Functionally that helps a lot, and it helps neatly contain concepts in code
+[^3]: In the library, just about everything is separated into models (systems).
+Functionally that helps a lot, and it helps neatly contain concepts in code.
 [^4]: Complexification creates conditions for emergent properties.
 Borrowing the slogan from the classic movie *Field of Dreams*: `"if you complexify it, properties will emerge"`
 [^5]: Emergent properties are properties that only exist from the interactions inside/between models.
 A property that is `"greater than the sum of its parts"`